Some Examples of Family Floer Mirrors: Family Floer Mirror of

 Again compare it with the analogue relations \eqref{theta relation dp6} from $\cX$-cluster algebra of type $B_2$, we conclude that the family Floer mirror $\check{X}$ corresponds to the particular fibre of the GHK mirror characterized by

+Since the intersection matrix of components of $D$ is not negative semi-definite, the mirror family of $(Y,D)$ can be compactified to a family of Looijenga pairs which is deformation equivalent to $(Y,D)$ \cite[Theorem 1.8]{LZ}.
+From the previous discussion, the family mirror of $X$ corresponds to the unique Looijenga pair $(\check{Y},\check{D})$ with trivial periods in the mirror family.
+From \cite[Lemma 2.8]{GHK_tor}, such Looijenga pair $(\check{Y},\check{D})$ can be constructed explicitly: $\check{Y}$ is the blow up of $\mathbb{P}^2$ at $-1$ on the $x$-axis and two successive blow up at $-1$ at $y$-axis of $\mathbb{P}^2$.
+The boundary divisor $\check{D}$ is the proper transform of the toric boundary of $\mathbb{P}^2$.
+In particular, $\check{Y}$ is an isotrivial degeneration of del Pezzo surface of degree six.
 To sum up, we conclude the section with the following theorem. \begin{thm} The family Floer mirror of $X_{III}$ has a partial compactification as the analytification of the $B_2$-cluster variety or the Gross-Hacking-Keel mirror of $(\YGHK,\DGHK)$ described above Lemma \ref{affine dp6}.
-In particular, the family Floer mirror of $X_{III}$ can be compactified as the analytification of a del Pezzo surface of degree $6$. \end{thm}
+In particular, the family Floer mirror of $X_{III}$ can be compactified as the analytification of certain isotrivial degeneration of del Pezzo surface of degree six. \end{thm}